kristosh/Essentials-of-Machine-Learning/mathintro.md

 So in our example $\mathbf{v3} = [0, -1]$

+One remark here that is good to remember is that the vectors in our example live in the two-dimensional space, and thus, it is easy to visualize.
+However, they could easily live in a higher dimensionality, which is also more practical, since the most interesting problems lives in a high-dimension.
+The only problem is that unfortunately, we cannot visualize these vectors.
+Thus, in this tutorial, we are usually employ two-dimensional vectors as example since it is easy also to visualize them.

 ### Inner product

 A really important concept in Linear algebra is called `inner product`.
 If we stick with the above-mentioned vectors we can calculate the following entity $\mathbf{v}_4 =\mathbf{v}_1 \cdot \mathbf{v}_2  = 1 \cdot 1 + 1 \cdot 2 = 3$.
 Eventually, we end up calculating a scalar value which represents the similarity of these two vectors.
 It shows actually if these two vectors point to the same direction they are perpendicular or point to opposite direction.
 Thus, the inner product: